top of page

 The container was later buried in the promised land.

-Jochebed, Moses' biological mother, placed him in the basket and set it in the water.
+Moses' biological mother placed Moses in a basket and set it in the Nile River.

-She hoped someone in the pharaoh's court would find him.
+She hoped someone in the pharaoh's court would discover him as he floated along the bank.

-Moses was a three-month-old baby when he floated down the Nile River in a basket.
+When he floated down the Nile River in a basket, Moses was a three-month-old baby.

 Moses was born 3 months premature, and his mother could only hide him for three months.